Key Takeaways

 Emotional and behavioral symptoms include irritability, anxiety, depression, mood swings, personality changes, impulsivity, apathy, and difficulty regulating emotions.
 These symptoms are often the most distressing to family members, who may feel they're living with a changed person.

 Symptoms may be immediate or delayed.
-Some brain injury victims feel fine immediately after the accident but develop symptoms over the following days or weeks.
-This delay doesn't mean the injury is minor—it reflects the complex ways that brain trauma manifests.
-The delayed onset also creates problems: by the time symptoms appear, the victim may not connect them to the accident, and the insurance company will argue the injury was caused by something else.
+The CDC notes that some mild TBI and concussion symptoms may appear right away, while others may not appear for hours or days.
+This delay does not mean the injury is minor.
+It does create proof problems: by the time symptoms appear, the injured person may not connect them to the accident, and the insurance company may argue the injury was caused by something else.

 If you've been in a car accident and experience any cognitive, emotional, or persistent physical symptoms—even if they seem unrelated to head injury—seek medical evaluation from a provider experienced with brain injuries.
 Tell them about the accident, even if you don't think you hit your head.